 But Gonorrhoea isn’t the only STI that has developed this resistance.

 According to one study that tracked the emergence of antibiotic resistance in all of Europe, literature published between 2012 and 2018 shows that macrolide resistance was increasing rapidly in the region, with many countries exceeding 50%.
+The macrolide family of antibiotics is therefore not a useful tool on its own, but there are not many other options available to us for successful treating M. genitalium.

 Why is this happening?